 Let's see how to use CBackup to expand your free space available:

-3. After adding, all your Google Drive accounts are listed here.
-Click the My Storage + button, you will see a New Combined Cloud option in the menu.
-Click it.
+Step 3.
+After adding, all your Google Drive accounts are listed here.
+Click Storage > + Add Combined Cloud.

 5. Then, you will have a Combined Cloud in your clouds list.
 You can choose the Combined Cloud as backup destination to enjoy huge backup space.